Helping the Environment

 Creating a Cleaner, Greener Show – Together

-The Southampton International Boat Show returns this year with an even stronger focus on environmental responsibility.
+The Southampton International Boat Show returns from 19–28 September 2025 with renewed focus on environmental responsibility.

 The carbon offsetting scheme provides a simple way for exhibitors to take accountability for their carbon emissions.